Irenexzwen/3D-genome-gitbook/4dn-project.md

 ## Current dilemma in understanding 4D nucleome
 - Different experimental cell systems and approaches are used that together with the absence of shared benchmarks for assay performance have led to observations that cannot be directly compared. - limited ability to integrate different data types (for example, chromatin interaction data and imaging-based distance measurements)。
-- We lack approaches that can measure and account for cell-to-cell variability in chromosome and nuclear organization.
+- Lack of approaches that can measure and account for cell-to-cell variability in chromosome and nuclear organization.
-- We lack mechanistic insights into the relationships between chromosome conformation and nuclear processes, including transcription, DNA replication and chromosome segregation.
+- Lack of mechanistic insights into the relationships between chromosome conformation and nuclear processes, including transcription, DNA replication and chromosome segregation.

 ## Goals and Strategies
 ### Goals: